+Hammond backs EU 'customs partnership'

-Hammond swings behind EU 'customs partnership'
+Philip Hammond favours EU 'customs partnership'

 Wednesday sees the next stage in the difficult process of the government agreeing its approach to trade with the European Union.

-Theresa May will host a meeting of her Brexit cabinet - the inner sanctum which attempts to thrash out the knottiest issues left on the table.
+Theresa May will host a meeting of her Brexit cabinet - the inner sanctum that attempts to thrash out the knottiest issues left on the table.

 One is the future customs relationship between the UK and EU.